top of page

 Weed flaming is most effective on young, actively growing weeds.
 It is not as effective on older, more established weeds.
 It is also not as effective on weeds that have thick, waxy leaves.

-Weed flaming can be used in a variety of settings, including gardens, lawns, and sidewalks.
+Weed flaming can be used in various settings, including gardens, lawns, and sidewalks.
 It is important to use caution when weed flaming, as it can easily damage plants if it is not used properly.

 Here are the steps on how to flame weed: